2025 Major League Baseball season: National

-This was the fourth year of the existing seven-year deals with Fox, TBS, and Apple TV+.
+This was the fourth year of the existing seven-year deals with Fox, TBS, and Apple TV+; and the second year of a multi-year deal with TelevisaUnivision for Spanish-language broadcasts.

 This was also the fourth year of a deal with ESPN.
 However, ESPN and Major League Baseball announced prior to the season that both parties had exercised a mutual opt-out to end the agreement following the 2025 season.
-This is the second year of a multi-year deal with TelevisaUnivision.
+In addition, this was originally intended to be second year of an existing three-year deal with The Roku Channel, but that agreement was also terminated after the 2025 season.